 To help work out how much you have to pay towards care home fees, we'll carry out a financial assessment, taking into account how much income you get and what capital you have.
 Any property you own will normally be included as one of your capital assets.

-- What happens if I own a property? (opens in new window)
+- What happens if I own a property? (external link)

 If the value of your home is more than £23,250 you may not have to sell your home now to pay the fees.
 We offer a Deferred Payment Scheme which could mean we can pay for your care cost until you your property is sold.

-- Deferred Payment Scheme (opens in new window)
+- Deferred Payment Scheme (external link)